 The NC, annually, reviews the size and composition of the Board and Board Committees, including the skills and core competencies of each Director to ensure an appropriate balance and diversity of skills and experience for effective decision-making.
-The Board, as a whole, consists of a good mix of individuals from the private sector with appropriate skills, expertise, industry knowledge, professional and commercial experience with core competencies in accounting, financial, tax advisory and capital market background, and gender diversity necessary to contribute, direct, manage and lead the Group effectively.
+The Board, as a whole, consists of a good mix of individuals from the private sector with appropriate skills, expertise, industry knowledge, professional and commercial experience with core competencies in accounting and audit, financial, legal and tax advisory, and gender diversity necessary to contribute, direct, manage and lead the Group effectively.
 The objective judgment of the Independent and Non-Executive Directors on corporate affairs and their collective experience and contributions are valued by the Company.